 Second Leaf: Ch 10, sl st in the 10th ch of the beginning shamrock chain (this is the same spot as the base of first leaf made), for next leaf: work (3 sc, 3 dc, 6 tr, 3 dc, 3 sc) all in the ch-10 circle just made.
 Note: you may need to rotate the work around so that the first leaf is to the right of where you will be working the second leaf.
 Do not turn the work over but instead rotate it towards your hook until your hook is in the right position to work into the circle you've created with the ch-10.

-Third Leaf: Ch 10, sl st in the 10th ch of the beginning shamrock chain (same spot as base of last leaf made), work (3 sc, 3 dc, 6 tr, 3 dc, 3 sc) all in the ch-10 circle just made.
+Third Leaf: Ch 10, sl st in the 10th ch of the beginning shamrock chain (in the same spot as the base of the last leaf made), work (3 sc, 3 dc, 6 tr, 3 dc, 3 sc) all in the ch-10 circle just made.

 (You may once again need to rotate the work to be able to work easily into the circle.)
 Sl st in base of leaf.
-Do not end off - continue with stem.
+Do not end off; you will continue with the stem.

-Note, if you wanted to make this a four-leaf clover then you would add a 4th leaf now before proceeding to make the stem.
-Do so by repeating the instructions for the 3rd leaf one more time.
+Note, if you wanted to make this a four-leaf clover then you would add a fourth leaf now before proceeding to make the stem.
+Do so by repeating the instructions for the third leaf one more time.

-Stem: To form shamrock stem: sc in ea of remaining 8 chains of the beginning ch-18.
+Stem: To form the crochet shamrock stem: sc in ea of remaining 8 chains of the beginning ch-18.